-While the exact process of having a mastectomy can vary based on the type of procedure you're having and your surgeons(s) personal recommendations, the overall process the day of the surgery tends to be fairly consistent.
-Here's what you can expect if you're about to undergo a mastectomy.
+If you or a loved one is about to undergo a mastectomy, you probably have many questions regarding what to expect before, during, and after the surgery.
+While the exact process of having a mastectomy can vary based on the type of procedure you're having and your surgeon's personal recommendations, the overall process of the surgery tends to be fairly consistent.

 In the weeks before your surgery you will likely have a preoperative appointment with your doctor.
 During this time, you may have a mammogram, blood tests, and other testing as deemed necessary by your medical staff to make sure you're safely prepared for the upcoming procedure.

 Throughout this process, you will also speak with the medical staff about how to prepare for the day of your surgery.
 Some things your doctor will typically tell you are:

 - What time to arrive for your procedure